WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Here are some of the recurring projects we are working on:

-### BioNix - Software Engineering
-This project helps with reproducibility in the field of Bioinformatics.
-For more details see [BioNix project](student-bionix).

 ### Imaging - Software Engineering and Data Science
 This project helps with the current work around automated processing to the High Performance Compute.
 For more details see [Imaging project](student-imaging).